sunrize531/sunrize531.github.io/content/mongo-queries-eqnull-vs-exists.md

 ```

 Query #1 would return all the documents we want, i.e. `['00001', '00002, '00003']`.
 But there's a caveat.
-It appears that it does `COLSCAN` if we there're lots of documents with missing `value` field.
+It appears that it does `COLSCAN` if there're lots of documents with missing `value` field.

 Query #2 would **not** return `'00003'`, cause `value` field does exist.
 But it apparently runs `FETCH` which is much much faster.